Get a Free Song

 What not to do: don't write a paragraph of apology and expect her to read it before clicking the MP3.
 The song is the apology.
 Get her listening as fast as possible.

-How to make sure tomorrow morning's MP3 hits her phone in time
+How to make sure the MP3 hits her phone in time

 Three things make the timing work:

-Order before noon today.
-Your slot fills in the queue.
-Songs are delivered to your email within 24 hours of brief submission — so a brief sent at 11 AM Monday comes back by 11 AM Tuesday at the latest.
-Usually sooner.
+Order from an open slot.
+Your brief goes into the queue.
+Songs are delivered to your email in about 30 minutes of brief submission — so a brief sent at 11 AM is usually back before lunch.
+Often sooner.

 Don't wait for slots to open at midnight tonight if today's are full.
 Just join the notify list — you'll get a text when the next slot opens.
 Worst case you're in the queue overnight and the MP3 lands Wednesday morning.
 Best case you're in within minutes.